cndofx/cndofx.github.io/content/blog/2023-11-29-writing-software-in-godot-1/index.md

-- For all UI made in godot, but especially in software like this, it's important to make use of godot's containers and anchors to lay out the controls rather than manually position controls so that everything plays nicely when the window is resized.
+- For all UI made in godot, but especially in software like this, it's important to make use of godot's containers and anchors to lay out the controls rather than manually position them so that everything plays nicely when the window is resized.
 MarginContainer, VBoxContainer, HBoxContainer, and GridContainer are all very commonly used.

 - Godot has a `application/run/low_processor_mode` property under project settings that